mklan/cube-roll/README.md

     visit http://localhost:1234
 ```

-# deployment
+# Deployment

 ```
     npm run build
 ```

-# demo
+# Demo

-> __Warning:__ The deployed demo is working only without streaming, because peerjs does not allow using their api via https
+> __Note:__ The deployed demo is working only without streaming, because peerjs does not allow using their api via https

 https://mklan.github.io/cube-roll/